MAMA Awards disclose the nominee's list for 2022

-MAMA (Mnet Asian Music Awards) has revealed the 2020 nominee’s list for Asian music videos and artists.
+MAMA (Mnet Asian Music Awards) has announced the 2022 nominee’s list for Asian music videos and artists.

 The awards honor music videos that were released between November 1, 2021 and October 21, 2022.